eead-csic-compbio/AlloSHP/README.md

     ./WGA -A sample_data/Bdis.fna.gz -B sample_data/Bsta.fna.gz -g

-Note that you can change the default GSAlign settings with optional flag `-G`.
+Note that you can change the default GSAlign settings with the optional flag `-G`.
 This might be required for your genomes of interest.

 ![whole-genome alignment plot](./pics/Bdis.fna.gz.Bsta.fna.gz_Cgaln_-K11_-BS10000_-X12000_-fc_-cons.dot.png)
 *Figure 1.
 WGA dotplot resulting from Cgaln alignment of two homologous chromosomes.*